edbertw/Grade-Your-IELTS/README.md

 R2 Score of fine-tuned BERT = 0.468
 MAE of fine-tuned BERT = 0.6091

+R2 Score of fine-tuned DeBERTa = 0.5057
+MAE of fine-tuned DeBERTa = 0.5759
 ```
-Fine-Tuned BERT is best performing.
+Fine-Tuned DeBERTa is best performing.

-## Future work
-Fine-tuning BERT base uncased (may be computationally expensive)